-At the Council Work Session on Tuesday, October 8th, the Village Council will discuss the feedback received through October 8th that is attached to this agenda item.
-This feedback came from a variety of sources such as the Think Tank, the Planning & Zoning Board, the Neighborhood Advisory Committee, the Envision the Village (ETV) website, and direct communications from residents.
+The feedback that will be shared has come from a variety of sources such as the Think Tank, the Planning & Zoning Board, the Neighborhood Advisory Committee, the Envision the Village (ETV) website, etc. ETV reports through October 2nd are attached to this agenda item and staff will provide updated reports through October 8th at the work session.

-On September 23, 2019, the P&Z Board received public comments on the Plan.
-After hearing public comments and a discussion among the Board, the P&Z Board approved a motion recommending the Village Council adopt the 2019 Comprehensive Plan with modifications the Council will discuss on October 8th.
+On September 23, 2019, the P&Z Board took public comment and there were ten residents who spoke on the Plan.
+After hearing public comment and a discussion among the Board, the P&Z Board approved a motion recommending the Village Council adopt the 2019 Comprehensive Plan with a few modifications.
+The public comments and the P&Z Board's recommendation are included in the attached minutes of the September 23, 2019 P&Z meeting.